generalludd/reports/README.md

 @fsmn is the author of this project.
 It was designed specifically for the Friends School of Minnesota, in Saint Paul, Minnesota.

 ### Support or Contact
-For assistance setting this up for your school, please contact me via https://github.com/fsmn
+For assistance setting this up for your school, please contact us via https://fsmn.org